Yoctol/bottender/docs/channel-line-setup.md

 ## Environment Configuration

-Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to load your environment variables when developing your application.
+Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to load your environment variables when developing your app.

 To make a LINE bot work, you must prepare the following environment variables, which you may put into your `.env` file later:

 - LINE Access Token
 - LINE Channel Secret

-### LINE Access Token & Channel Secret
+### LINE Access Token and Channel Secret

 You can find your **LINE Access Token** and **LINE Channel Secret** from LINE official account settings.